nhsconnect/ITK3-FHIR-eDischarge/pages/explore/explore_headings.md

 ## Typical Text Section Content ##
 This diagram shows a typical text section.
-Note: the examples of section html in this specification show only example html format such as tables.
-This is a exemplar format.
-There is no mandated format for the section html.
+Note: the examples of section HTML in this specification show only example html format such as tables.
+This is an exemplar format.
+There is no mandated format for the section HTML.

 <img src="images/explore/section_description.png" style="width:90%;max-width: 90%;"/>